whoisoldman/ansible-playbooks/README.md

 ## Windows Subsystem for Linux

-To test examples from this repository in Windows Subsystem for Linux, please do the next steps:
+To test examples from this repository in Windows Subsystem for Linux and hosts based on virtual machines, please do the next steps:

 1. Install Windows Subsystem for Linux (WSL) as described in official [documentation](https://learn.microsoft.com/en-us/windows/wsl/install) and install Ubuntu under WSL.